Redreev8/tooltip/readme.md

 ## Metods
 ```
-- append(): inserts into box
+append(): inserts into box
-- hide(): hides the tooltip,
+hide(isRemove: boolean): hides the tooltip,
   - props **isRemove** if there are true then it tooltip be deleted after the animations
-- remove(isRemove: boolean): remove from HTMLDom
+remove(): remove from HTMLDom
 ```